 Oncotype DX Site

-Forgot Your Username – Email Message to the User
+Username Recovery – Email Message to the User

 If data entry is correct, the user will receive the following email:

 Dear [FirstName LastName], In response to your request to be reminded of your Genomic Health Online Portal username, please find below the information we have on file for you.
 If you did not submit this request, please contact Customer Service.
 Your username is: [Username]